Travel Abroad Planning Deadlines

 For any trip made in countries other than the U.S. (the U.S. is defined as the 50 states and does not include territories like the Virgin Islands, Puerto Rico, and Guam), student organizations need to follow the International Travel Approval Process outlined by the Global Engagement Office:

 Participant Agreement Form

 For this form, every participant (students, faculty/staff advisors, other chaperones, and guests) going on the trip needs to review and sign it.
-Every section of the form that has a blue-shaded field that can be typed into is a section that is required to fill out.
 Completed forms need to be submitted to your CSL advisor.

-For this memo, the requested information is self explanatory as it asks for detailed information about participants, destination, transportation, and lodging.
+For this form the requested information is self explanatory as it asks for detailed information about participants, destination, transportation, and lodging.
 Be as detailed as possible and attach all requested documents.

 Trip Preparation Meeting

-At least 8 weeks prior to the trip, the student organizers need to meet with the staff from the Global Engagement Office and Center for Student Leadership to view a presentation about safety and travel within the country of destination.
-This meeting will also be time to review other necessary steps your organization needs to take to prepare for the trip.
+At least 8 weeks prior to the trip, the student organizers need to meet with their CSL advisor to view a presentation about safety and travel within the country of destination.
+This meeting will also be time to review other necessary steps your student organization needs to take to prepare for the trip.

 Safety Labels for Passports